johnjasa/practical_optimization/Content/Model construction and solving/Types of solvers and when to use them.md

 ## Main message
 For nonlinear and linear systems there are various solvers that can converge your system.
-The best solver to use is highly problem dependent but the goal of this lecture is to be able to recognize a reasonable staring configuration for your systems.
+The best solver to use is highly problem dependent but the goal of this lecture is to be able to recognize a reasonable starting configuration for your systems.

 ## Brief introduction to solvers
 The goal of this lesson isn't to introduce the math or theory behind solvers, but more to give a brief introduction to the different classes of solvers and when you would practically want to use one over the other.
 Throughout this lesson, I will reference other resources that go into much more detail about the solvers themselves and how they operate on systems.